 Vet Assistant Schools Provide a Strong Foundation

-Veterinary assistant training online can prepare you for a versatile career working with animals.
+Online vet assistant classes can prepare you for a versatile career working with animals but only if your chosen veterinary assistant course includes real-life experience.
 Animal Behavior College (ABC)’s Veterinary Assistant Program gives you a thorough educational foundation regarding animal care in veterinary offices and other settings.
 With ABC you also enjoy the convenience and affordability of an online program.
 In addition, ABC gives students the invaluable opportunity of working with a veterinarian or other veterinary personnel.
 Our students get real-world experiences in a hospital environment.

 The first stages of the curriculum give you a strong understanding of veterinary medicine and the responsibilities you’ll have working in an animal health career as a veterinary assistant, such as preparing exam rooms, laboratory procedures, and animal restraint.
 Once your foundation has been established, you’ll be given the opportunity to work in an actual animal hospital setting.
 You’ll work closely with veterinary personnel to gain real-life experience as you move closer to launching your new animal career.

 Our vet assistant school follows the vet assistant requirements set forth and approved by the National Association of Veterinary Technicians in America (NAVTA) in cooperation with AVTE (Association of Veterinary Technician Educators) & CVTEA (Committee on Veterinary Technician Education and Activities).1